oracle/graal/docs/reference-manual/embedding/embed-languages.md

 On Oracle GraalVM, a Polyglot engine can be configured to run in a dedicated Native Image isolate.
 A polyglot engine in this mode executes within a VM-level fault domain with a dedicated garbage collector and JIT compiler.
-Polyglot isolates are useful for [polyglot sandboxing](../security-guide/polyglot-sandbox/).
+Polyglot isolates are useful for [polyglot sandboxing](../../security/polyglot-sandbox.md).
-Running languages in a native image isolate works with HotSpot and native image host virtual machines.
+Running languages in an isolate works with HotSpot and Native Image host virtual machines.

 Languages used as polyglot isolates can be downloaded from Maven Central using the `-isolate` suffix.
 For example, a dependency on isolated JavaScript can be configured by adding a Maven dependency like this: